Course Outline

 For multiple-choice and true/false questions, simply press or click on what you think is the correct answer.
 For fill-in-the-blank questions, press or click on the blank space provided.

-If you have difficulty answering the following questions, learn more about this topic by reading our Chart of Accounts (Explanation).
+If you have difficulty answering the following questions, read our In-Depth Explanation for this topic.

 The chart of accounts is a listing of the accounts presently having balances in the general ledger.